Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_7 (9-11)/README.md

 ### Virtual Machines are Coming Back
 Virtual machines are coming back for:
    1. Solving system compatibility problems.
-   2. Running programs on platforms that it wasn't designed for.
+   2. Running programs on platforms that it was not designed for.
-    - E

 #### JVM Includes
 1. Class Loader